cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Option `goal`

-Use the `goal` option to specify whether the compiler should prefer to generate smaller code or faster code.
+Use the `goal` option to specify whether Mindcode should prefer to generate smaller code, or faster code.
 Possible values are:

-* `size`: the compiler tries to generate smaller code.
+* `size`: Mindcode tries to generate smaller code.
-* `speed`: the compiler might add instructions, if it makes the resulting code faster.
-Currently, this distinction is employed by the loop optimizer, which can duplicate parts of the code to avoid unnecessary jump.
-At this moment, at most three additional instructions per loop jump are generated.
+* `speed`: Mindcode can generate additional instructions, if it makes the resulting code faster.
+Currently, this distinction is employed by [loop optimization](#loop-optimization), which can duplicate parts of the code to avoid unnecessary jumps.
 * `auto`: reserved for future use, at this moment the setting is identical to `size`.

+The default setting at this moment is `speed`.
+If you're hitting the 1000 instruction limit, try setting the goal to `size`.

 Over time, additional `speed` specific optimizations will be added, as well as an automatic process to find the best balance between speed and size.